 Base salaries are intended to provide a level of compensation sufficient to attract and retain an effective management team, when considered in combination with the other components of the executive compensation program.
 In general, Bridger provides a base salary level designed to reflect each executive officer's scope of responsibility and accountability.
-Please see the "Salary" column in the 2021 Summary Compensation Table for the base salary amounts received by Messrs.
-Sheehy, Muchmore and Rudisill in 2021.
+Please see the "Salary" column in the 2022 Summary Compensation Table for the base salary amounts received by the named executive officers in 2022 and 2021.